TPS Lawyer -Immigration Attorney Houston

 - Can obtain an employment authorization document (EAD)

 - May be granted travel authorization

-- Once granted TPS, an individual also cannot be detained by DHS on the basis of his or her immigration status in the United States.
+- Once granted TPS, an individual also cannot be detained by DHS on the basis of his or her status in the United States.

 - Applying for non-immigrant status